h585660/Arbeidsmarked-status/README.md

 # 🇳🇴 Norwegian Job Market Status 📊

-Welcome to my React app that displays the status of available jobs in Norway by sector! 🚀
+Welcome to my React app that displays the status of available jobs in Norway by sector! 🚀 It can be quite stressful choosing which field to study or work towards when reaching adulthood, some have their passion set early, some just want to work.
+With the market fluctuating constantly back and forth, data being hard to read, and every sector promising green pastures, anyone can become anxious.
+But with a graph that shows progression of available jobs through the past years we can get a rough indication whether or not your career choice is a sound one.
+So this is a graph, its really just a graph creator.
+Useful for people without IT experience, hosted on a programmer webpage.

 ## Motivation